 Can you get a refund for something that isn’t what you ordered?

-If you get something that’s substantially different from what you ordered, based on the listing photos and description, you can contact the seller about that.
 This would be things like you ordering something that says that it’s handmade, but when you get it there’s a label in it that shows it was made in a factory.

 Keep in mind that slight variations in color are considered normal since computers display colors differently, and nobody can match colors exactly.

-But if you open your package and say “what the heck is this,” then when you go check the listing description it’s definitely not what was described, contact the seller right away.
+But if you open your package and say “what the heck is this,” then when you go check the product listing description it’s definitely not what was described, contact the seller right away.

 I wrote an article about that here: Does Etsy Sell Fake Stuff?
 Pro Tips For Spotting Scammers.